NVIDIA SHARP Resource Allocation REST API

 None

-A string of hosts names separated by a comma, to be added to the pkey & sharp allocation.
+A string of hosts names separated by a comma, to be added to sharp allocation.

 Example: